 Also created for more convenient mapping, when you choose any keyword, the page it's been mapped to is highlighted in green.

-Be careful during mapping to take into account the fact that most potential customers have probably never heard about your brand and might not even have a firm grasp of how your product is called.
+While doing keyword mapping, take into account the fact that most potential customers have probably never heard about your brand and might not even have a firm grasp of what your product is called.

 This is why, during mapping, it's important to try and use the keywords that address the specific problem that your product or service solves.